Hawxy/flatfile-core-libraries/packages/cli/README.md

 ### Deploy

-`./packages/cli/dist/index.js publish ../../apps/sandbox/src/setup.ts` will use the current build to run the publish command and attempt to publish the sandbox workbook
+`cd ./packages/cli/; ./dist/index.js publish ../../apps/sandbox/src/setup.ts` will use the current build to run the publish command and attempt to publish the sandbox workbook